 National Socialism (or Nazism)

-National Socialism was the ideology and values of the NSDAP, developed in the early 1920s and outlined in the parties ’25 Points’ charter.
-As an ideology, National Socialism was largely based on fascism.
+National Socialism refers to the ideology and values of the National Socialist German Workers Party (NSDAP).
+It was developed in the early 1920s and outlined initially in the NSDAP’s ’25 Points’ charter.
+National Socialism was largely based on fascism.

 National Socialist German Workers’ Party (or NSDAP)

-The NSDAP was a right-wing political party, led by Adolf Hitler.
-It was formed from the DAP in 1920.
-The NSDAP was nationalistic, militaristic, authoritarian and statist, as well as housing strong racial and anti-Semitic attitudes.
+The NSDAP was a right-wing political party led by Adolf Hitler.
+It was formed from the German Workers Party (DAP) in 1920.
+The NSDAP was nationalistic, militaristic, authoritarian and statist.
+It also contained strong racial and anti-Semitic attitudes.